MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ## Compatibility with other tools

-Servicing profile takes precedence over other management tools such as Endpoint Manager or Office Deployment Tool.
-If you are using another management tool you may want to disable it but this isn't required, servicing profile will affect all devices that meet the above requirements regardless of existing management tools in your environment.
+A servicing profile takes precedence over other management tools, such as Microsoft Endpoint Manager or the Office Deployment Tool.
+This means that the servicing profile will affect all devices that meet the above requirements regardless of existing management tools in your environment.
+If you’re using these management tools you may want to disable them but it isn't required.

 ## How to apply the servicing profile to a device